pkp/pkp-docs/contributing/en/create-and-edit.md

 When you finish, click the button on the bottom left labelled "Commit to `branch name`."

 Now that you've committed your changes, you can push your changes back to the repo with the button on the top right.
-It should say "Publish your Branch to Github" if it's the first time you've committed that branch.
+It should say "Publish your Branch to GitHub" if it's the first time you've committed that branch.
 It syncs versions locally and remotely with your branch changes and submits your "pull request" to managers of the Docs Hub.

 This document is, necessarily, a brief introduction to using GitHub.
 GitHub has a tremendous amount of documentation on its use, however.
 If you want to read more about GitHub basics, please read ["Hello, World"](https://guides.github.com/activities/hello-world/).